wal-e/wal-e/README.rst

 ******************************************

-If the archived database *did* contain user defined tablespaces at the time of backup you there are specific behaviors of WAL-E you must be aware of:
+If the archived database *did* contain user defined tablespaces at the time of backup there are specific behaviors of WAL-E you must be aware of:

 User-directed Restore
 """""""""""""""""""""